syed-shoaib-ali/Portfolio/README.md

 	•	Proposed architectural improvements to streamline future updates

 📁 Note: This work is part of Walmart’s internal repository and not publicly accessible.

+**📌 And Many More…**

+Most of my professional and freelance work is under private repositories due to client confidentiality or company policies.

+✅ If you’d like to review more of my work or need access to specific repositories, feel free to send me a request here (mailto://syyedshoaib.official@gmail.com).
+I’m happy to provide access to selected repos or demos on request.